aproxis/VideoCutter/memory-bank/progress.md

     - ✅ Created and integrated `videocutter/processing/` modules for video, depth, slideshow, audio, subtitle, and overlay processing.
     - ✅ Created and integrated `videocutter/utils/` modules for file, font, and GUI config utilities.
     - ✅ Updated `gui.py` to interact with the new modular backend.
+    - ✅ **Modified `videocutter/processing/audio_processor.py` to dynamically generate transition audio based on the number of slides/segments.**
+    - ✅ **Updated `videocutter/main.py` to pass the number of slides and slide duration to the audio processor.**

 2.  **Subtitle System Enhancements**
     - ✅ Fixed RGB to BGR color conversion for ASS subtitles